-Reporting - The Permittee is required to report: 1) emissions in excess of the federal and the state visible emissions standard and 2) deviations from permit Conditions.
-The Permittee is required to include copies of the results of all visible emission observations with the stationary source operating report.
+Reporting - The Permittee is required to report: 1) emissions in excess of the State visible emissions standard and 2) deviations from permit conditions.
+The Permittee is required to include copies of the results of all visible emission observations with the operating report.

-Dual Fuel-Fired Sources:
+Dual Fuel-Fired Emission Units:

-For EU ID(s) < insert EU ID numbers>, as long as they operate only on gas, monitoring consists of an annual certification that only gaseous fuels were used in the equipment.
-When any of these sources operates on a backup liquid fuel for more than 400 hours in a calendar year, monitoring as detailed in Condition 15 is required for that source in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 2, 10/8/04.
-When any of these sources operates on a backup liquid fuel for less than 400 hours in a calendar year, monitoring for that source consists of an annual certification of compliance with the opacity standard.
+For EU ID(s) <insert EU ID numbers>, as long as they operate only on gas, monitoring consists of a statement in each operating report to indicate whether only gaseous fuels were used in the equipment during the reporting period.
+When any of these emission units operates on a backup liquid fuel for more than 400 hours in a calendar year, monitoring as detailed in Condition 15 is required for that emission unit in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 2, 10/8/04.
+When any of these emission units operates on a backup liquid fuel for less than 400 hours in a calendar year, monitoring for that emission unit consists of an annual certification of compliance with the opacity standard.
 The 400-hour trigger for additional monitoring applies to each individual unit and not as a combined total for all units.

-Insignificant Sources:
+Insignificant Emission Units:

-For EU ID(s) < insert EU ID numbers > no visible emissions monitoring is required because these sources are insignificant sources based on actual emissions and have permit Condition(s) < insert Condition numbers> that limit either their hours of operation or fuel consumption.
-As long as the sources do not exceed these limits, they are insignificant by emissions rate as specified in 18 AAC 50.326(e) and no monitoring is required in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 3, 10/8/04.
+For EU ID(s) <insert EU ID numbers> no visible emissions monitoring is required when these emission units are insignificant based on actual or potential emissions due to permit Condition(s) <insert Condition numbers> that limit either their hours of operation or fuel consumption.
+As long as the emission units do not exceed these limits, they are insignificant by emissions rate as specified in 18 AAC 50.326(e) and no monitoring is required in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 3, 10/8/04.
 The Permittee must annually certify compliance under Condition <insert Annual Compliance Certificate Condition> with the opacity standard.